simaple-team/simaple/docs/modules/simulate_en.rst

 Action
 -------
 Any user behaviour corresponds to an Action.
 Simulations begin with the user creating and delivering an Action.
 Actions correspond to commands given to the character in-game.
-The Action is to either press a specific skill, or to wait for a specific time without any actions.
+The Action is to either press a specific skill, or to wait for a specific time without any input.
 Actions have the properties ``name``, ``method``, ``payload``.

 Event